PIT Red Panda Protected Forest

 The PIT Red Panda Protected Forest

-is the largest protected forest in Nepal
+will be the largest protected forest in Nepal

 1. It contains approximately 25% of Nepal’s red panda population, with approximately 100 individuals found in 178 km2 of habitat.